 The scholarships are named after Professor Colin Holmes in recognition of his outstanding service to the dairy industry during his 40-year research and lecturing career at Massey University prior to his retirement in 2007.

 The scholarships were developed in 2009 by the Board of Trustees for the Westpac Taranaki Agricultural Research Station (now the Dairy Trust Taranaki, DTT), with DairyNZ co-funding these scholarships from 2017.

 The value of a scholarship is up to $20,000 as funds permit.

 The scholarships normally take the form of both a stipend and a contribution towards research costs, with the proportion used for stipend and research costs determined depending on the circumstances of the project involved.

-Preference may be given to applicants who undertake at least part of their studies in conjunction with existing research being undertaken at the Dairy Trust Taranaki Gibson Farm at Whareroa, Hawera.
+Preference may be given to applicants who carry out at least part of their studies in conjunction with existing research being undertaken at the Dairy Trust Taranaki Gibson Farm at Whareroa, Hawera.

-In recommending applicants, the Applied Academic Programmes Scholarships Committee, College of Sciences, will take into account academic merit and other scholarships and bursaries held by the applicants.
+In recommending applicants, the Applied Academic Programmes Scholarships Committee, College of Science, will take into account academic merit and other scholarships and bursaries held by the applicants.

-Applications are initially considered by the Applied Academic Programmes Scholarships Committee, which recommends a shortlist of applicants to members of the DTT and DairyNZ.
+Applications are initially considered by the Applied Academic Programmes Scholarships Committee, College of Science, which recommends a shortlist of applicants to members of the DTT and DairyNZ.